surveyjs/survey-library/docs/LibraryOverview.md

 ### Boolean Expressions

-Questions, panels and pages have [visibleIf](https://surveyjs.io/Documentation/Library/?id=Question#visibleIf), [enableIf](https://surveyjs.io/Documentation/Library/?id=Question#enableIf) and [requriedIf](https://surveyjs.io/Documentation/Library/?id=Question#requiredIf) properties.
+Questions, panels and pages have [visibleIf](https://surveyjs.io/Documentation/Library/?id=Question#visibleIf), [enableIf](https://surveyjs.io/Documentation/Library/?id=Question#enableIf) and [requiredIf](https://surveyjs.io/Documentation/Library/?id=Question#requiredIf) properties.

 These properties are empty by default.
 Each element's behavior depends on the **isVisible**, **isReadOnly** and **isRequired** properties.
 The question containers (panel and page) become invisible if they have no visible questions.

-Before rendering the first page, SurveyJS parses all boolean expressions (**visibleIf**, **enableIf**, and **requriedIf**), creates the expression trees, and run all expressions.
+Before rendering the first page, SurveyJS parses all Boolean expressions (**visibleIf**, **enableIf**, and **requiredIf**), creates the expression trees, and run all expressions.
 Later, SurveyJS runs all expressions after any value change.
 If the expression returns `false`, the element becomes invisible (or read-only or non required), if it returns `true` – visible (enabled, required).
 The question values should be in braces: `{yourQuestionValueName}`.

-Here are some examples of boolean expressions.
+Here are some examples of Boolean expressions.

 | Expression | Description |
 | --- | --- |